RikamPalkar/graphql-dotnet-react-from-zero-to-production/README.md

 ---

-## Why This Exists
+## Purpose

 REST is familiar.
 GraphQL is powerful.
-But most .NET developers never make the jump — not because GraphQL is hard, but because no single, complete, .NET-specific resource existed to walk them through it end to end.
+For many .NET developers, getting started with GraphQL can still feel unclear, especially when trying to connect all the pieces in a real project.

 This repo is that resource.